 • org: the same as erg (e.g. organize)

-• From Latin, the position that sun rising from.
+• From Latin, PIE heri, the position that sun rising from.

 • out: out (e.g. outperform)